 Anyone!
-We’d love to help you take a first step into serving within the City of Atlanta whether you’re serving with your small group, your family, or individually.
+We’d love to help you take a first step toward serving the City of Atlanta, whether you’re serving with your small group, your family, or individually.

 If you would like to receive occasional updates on last-minute or one-time service opportunities or if you’d like to know about the unique donation needs of specific nonprofits, please submit this form.
 Select the nonprofits for which you’d like to receive information.
 We will not share your information, and we will be considerate in our frequency of contact.